TicketsBot/docs/src/setup/dashboard.md

 ## Prefix

-> **Note:** prefix commands are no longer active!
+> **Note:** Prefix commands are no longer used!
 Tickets bot works solely on slash commands!

 ## Ticket Limit